kwantam/kwantam.github.com/lhs/BBKNotes2.md

 * <a href="http://elinux.org/ECE497_BeagleBone_PRU">ECE497 BeagleBone PRU</a> at elinux.org
 * <a href="http://blog.boxysean.com/2012/08/12/first-steps-with-the-beaglebone-pru/">First Steps with the BeagleBone PRU</a> courtesy of boxysean
 * <a href="https://github.com/beagleboard/am335x_pru_package">`am335x_pru_package`</a> from the BeagleBoard.org team
+* <a href="https://github.com/boxysean/am335x_pru_package">boxysean's fork of `am335x_pru_package`</a>

 The first goal is to get the latter package working with the Debian Wheezy image we installed last time.
+Grabbing the `am335x_pru_package`, we follow the build process that boxysean describes (see the "First Steps" link above).
+If you grab boxysean's fork of the package you get a couple LED blinking tests as well.

-Sadly, it doesn't work right out of the box: following boxysean's steps above, we get to the point where we're ready to run the test code and find that the uio\_pruss module shipped with our image apparently doesn't work right.
+Sadly, it doesn't work right out of the box: once we're ready to run the test code, it turns out that the uio\_pruss module shipped with our image apparently doesn't work right.

     INFO: Starting PRU_memAccessPRUDataRam example.
     prussdrv_open open failed